manuelarte/gowasp/README.md

 # GOwasp

 GOwasp is an example of a vulnerable application written in [Go](https://go.dev/).
 The goal of this repository is to show some of the top vulnerabilities web applications suffer today, based on [OWASP](https://owasp.org/).
-To run the app, in the root directory type
+To run the app, in the root directory type:

 > make r

+If you want to run it with Docker 🐳 use:

+> make dr

 ## 🛠️ Functionality